Skip to content

 Completing Financial Aid Requirements

 In addition to completing the FAFSA, you may be required to submit additional paperwork or make corrections to your FAFSA.
-A minimum of 30 percent of students are selected for verification by the government; these students will be required to turn in additional documentation so that we may verify the accuracy of their FAFSA.

 All unsatisfied requirements must be met in order for USI to review, process, and disburse (pay) awards.
 Processing takes several weeks during peak periods of the year such as July and August, thus you are encouraged to submit documents as soon as requested.
 Complete all financial aid requirements by June 1 for priority processing.
 Through the myUSI portal online, you will be able to see any requirements you still need to complete.